MicrosoftDocs/ATADocs/ATPDocs/deploy-defender-identity.md

 To begin the deployment of Defender for Identity, sign in to the [Microsoft 365 Defender portal](https://security.microsoft.com).
 From the navigation menu, select any item, such as **Incidents & alerts**, **Hunting**, **Action center**, or **Threat analytics** to initiate the onboarding process.

 You'll then be given the option to deploy supported services, including Microsoft Defender for Identity.
+When you go to the Defender for Identity settings, the required cloud components will be auto-provisioned.

 For more information about these steps, see the following articles: